bm0801389031/week3/README.md

 cockroachSpeed(1.08) == 30
 Note!
 The input is a Real number (actual type is language dependent) and is >= 0.
 The result should be an Integer.
 FUNDAMENTALS

+2.
+Description:

+Create a function (or write a script in Shell) that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
+FUNDAMENTALS MATHEMATICS ALGORITHMS NUMBERS